 How do you find jobs online?

-How do you research the employees of a company?
+How do you research companies and employees of a company?

 How do you connect with professionals in a professional way?

-How do you share your experience, education, involvement, accomplishments, skills, etc.?
+How can you share your experience, education, accomplishments, skills, etc.?

 I see a trend here.
 Do you?

 It is not just a job posting site.